microsoft/GSL/docs/headers.md

 The free function that deduces the target type from the type of the argument and creates an `gsl::strict_not_null` object is `gsl::make_strict_not_null`.

-TODO: Just link to `not_null` or duplicate content?

 ## <a name="H-span" />`<span>`

 &#x1f6a7;